Whale Watching in Victoria, British Columbia

 This lovely one-piece kept me safe and warm

 They offer many tour options and a wide range of boats to choose from.
 After reviewing the boats there was really only one option I could say “yes” to – that I had to say “yes” to – the Zodiak!
 The Zodiaks have a rigid hull and inflatable sides.
 You are closer to the water (where whales live) and you get to wear a survival suit!
-They are open air boats meaning you might get some spray.
+They are open-air boats meaning you might get some spray.
 Not to mention they hold a maximum of 12 passengers (over the age of 6)!
-So, an adventurous boat, no crowds and an outfit that could save my life… we haven’t seen a single whale and I am already having a blast!
+So, an adventurous boat, no crowds, and an outfit that could save my life… we haven’t seen a single whale and I am already having a blast!

-Now, you can opt for the covered boats, with heat, bathrooms and hot chocolate, or you can choose to truly live and skip your way across the water in a tiny boat reminiscent of a pool floaty.
+Now, you can opt for the covered boats, with heat, bathrooms, and hot chocolate, or you can choose to truly live and skip your way across the water in a tiny boat reminiscent of a pool floaty.
 Had we not seen any whales I would have enjoyed the boat ride alone.
 Unfortunately, I had some convincing to do.
 My husband was not all about it.
 He reminded me that we were going in October and that it would be cold on the open ocean.
-However, I had already made up my mind so I bought the tickets anyways.
+However, I had already made up my mind so I bought the tickets anyway.

 Pay Attention to the Seasons

 Whales and dolphins are wild animals with their own schedules and to-do lists.
 We were visiting in late October which is the end of high season.
 I was sad to learn that humpback whales are usually making their way south around this time of year.
 Humpbacks happen to be my favorite whales and while I was looking forward to seeing orcas in the wild, my heart was set on the humpbacks.
 Another good thing about the tour company we picked is that they offer a “whale guarantee”!
 If your tour does not spot a whale they will take you back out again for free.
-That could be the next day or the following year as it is a life-time guarantee.
+That could be the next day or the following year as it is a lifetime guarantee.

-This isn’t our boat, but very similar to what we were riding on and the only other boat out that day. | Earthtones Travel + Design Blog | Roo Bea Design Co
+This isn’t our boat, but very similar to what we were riding on and the only other boat out that day.

 Put Your Wildlife Eyes On